TOUR WITH US

 The Old Hall: Live Like a Tudor Courtier…

-You are invited to go on progress to revel in a typical Tudor day of ‘pastime with good company’ at the Old Hall, a privately owned, early sixteenth-century manor house just outside the ancient city of Norwich.
+You are invited to revel in a typical Tudor day of ‘pastime with good company’ at the Old Hall, a privately owned, early sixteenth-century manor house just outside the ancient city of Norwich.

 Under instruction from the King’s Master Archer, you will practice your archery by shooting at the butts.
 Afterwards, the King’s Falconer will talk about the birds of prey used to hunt quarry for the table.
 You can get close to these majestic creatures and, if lucky, perhaps even fly some of them.

 Our merry disport will work up an appetite.
-In the afternoon, we will dine on an authentic feast of Tudor food (recreated from a menu served to Henry VIII during a visit to West Horsely Place in 1533).
+In the afternoon, we will dine on an authentic Tudor feast (partially recreated from a menu served to Henry VIII during a visit to West Horsley Place in 1533).

 Brigitte Webster (author of Eating with the Tudors) and one of the UK’s leading Tudor cooks will prepare our meal.
-As we eat, she will share the processes used by Tudor cooks to prepare such a meal and answer any questions about Tudor food.
+As we eat, she will share the processes Tudor cooks used to prepare such a meal and answer any questions about Tudor food.

 DAY THREE: IN THE FOOTSTEPS OF THE BOLEYNS